-For your main, slurp on the Dan Dan Noodles packed with sesame and peanut flavours and topped with vegan mushroom mince and cucumber.
+For your main, slurp on the Dan Dan Noodles packed with sesame and peanut flavours and topped with mushroom mince, and cucumber.

-If you like it hot, try the Wan Za Noodles – spicy garlic wheat noodles with mushroom mince, braised soybeans and pak choi, but be warned, it’s not for the faint-hearted!
+If you like it hot, try the Wan Za Noodles with spicy garlic wheat noodles with mushroom mince, braised soybeans and pak choi.
+But be warned, it’s not for the faint-hearted!

 159A Mare St, Hackney, London E8 3RD | mao-chow.com

 Itadaki Zen is a 100% vegan Japanese tapas restaurant, serving up all your favourite dishes all the way from Tokyo right here in London.

 Choose from delicious small plates for sharing such as Tofu Steak marinated in teriyaki sauce, Miso-glazed Aubergine, Vegan Gyoza.
 You’ll even Vegan Calamari served with tartar sauce on the menu here!